 Sales leaders from a number of major corporations have come together to launch the APS.
-They include representatives from EMC Corporation, Barclays Bank, HSBC, Arrow ECS, Banner Managed Communication, EY, SAP, Yodel, Rentokil, BT and AT&T.
+They include representatives from EMC Corporation, Barclays Bank, HSBC, Arrow ECS,

+Banner Managed Communication, EY, SAP, Yodel, Rentokil, BT and AT&T.

 "Salespeople understand how critical good selling is to the success of their company and also to UK Plc.
-The Association of Professional Sales is committed to enhancing professional standards and championing best practice for sales," says Hough, who is also Vice President Enterprise & Mid Range Storage, at IT-as-a-service giant EMC.
+The Association of Professional Sales is committed to enhancing professional standards and championing best practice for sales," says Hough.

-"Membership of APS will allow sales people to continue their professional development, whilst contributing to maintaining a credible and dynamic sales community." he adds.
+"Membership of APS will allow sales people to continue their professional development, whilst contributing to maintaining a credible and dynamic sales community," he adds